Mary Schumacher – Chief Executive

 Sarah joined the Hospice NZ team in 2018, moving on after 14 years with Cranford Hospice in Hawkes Bay.
 Initially starting her hospice career as a Registered Nurse, Sarah has more recently been Quality Coordinator.
 She holds Postgraduate qualifications in Palliative Care, a Postgraduate Diploma in Health Service Management and a Graduate Diploma in Psychology.
 Sarah has a particular interest and experience in programme evaluation and consumer feedback and has been an active member of working groups for Hospice New Zealand, including early Data and Outcomes work and the Hospice New Zealand Standards review.

 Moira Marcroft – Corporate Partnerships

 Moira joined the team in September 2015.
-She has a strong background in corporate sponsorship, including a national role with the Cancer Society, and she also has a very strong background in hospice fundraising.
-Most recently she was the Fundraising Manager at Hospice North Shore.
+She has a strong background in corporate and community partnerships, fundraising, events and business development.
+Moira has experience working at a national level at the Cancer Society of New Zealand and also local experience in her previous role as Fundraising Manager of Hospice North Shore.

 Kate joined the Hospice NZ team in September 2018.
 Kate was previously a community support worker at Kenepuru Hospital, working primarily supporting older people returning home after a hospital admission.
 Kate has an interest in older peoples health and has studied dementia and advanced care planning.
 Previously Kate held executive PA roles across a number of Government departments and private companies.

 Ria Earp – Advisory Maori Services (contract role)

 Ria joined the Hospice NZ team in early 2018 from her previous role as CEO of Mary Potter Hospice in Wellington, a role she held for eleven years.
 Prior to Mary Potter Hospice, Ria was the Deputy Director General, Māori Health for the Ministry of Health for nine years.
 This had followed a long career as a senior manager in the public service across a range of portfolios.